-Configuring Version Manager
+Configuring Version Manager from the Command Line

-In this section, you will configure Version Manager to:
+In this section, you will use the command-line interface to configure Version Manager to:

 - Make archives writable.

 - Translate the EOL sequence for text files and not translate the EOL sequence for binary files.

 - Make user IDs case-insensitive.